 If you want to vote by proxy you can download a Proxy application form (47kB).
 Please make sure you print with the Page Scaling set to "None".

-The deadline for applications for a proxy vote is 5pm on the sixth working day before the election.
-For the Colliers Wood by-election on 8 August 2013 the deadline was 5pm on Wednesday 31 July 2013.
+For the European Parliamentary and Borough Council elections on 22 May 2014 the deadline is 5.00pm on Wednesday 14 May 2014.
 A proxy vote may be useful if you are too late to apply to vote by post.
 You can still apply if there is a medical emergency after the deadline, but you need to contact us for a special form.